Maelabad/Naive-Rag-Chatbot/README.md

 LLM backends
 - Groq: if `GROQ_API_KEY` is present and `langchain-groq` installed, the app will use Groq via `ChatGroq`.
-- OpenAI: if `OPENAI_API_KEY` is present and `langchain` installed, the app can use OpenAI as a fallback.
 - The app tries a few invocation patterns (.invoke, direct call, .generate) and extracts text from common response shapes.
-If your LLM returns an unfamiliar structure, enable the debug option (I can add it) to view the raw response.

 Example queries
 - "What is diabetic retinopathy?"